sarah-maris/frontend-nanodegree-mobile-portfolio/README.md

 5) Compressed and reduced size of images to reduce load time.
    Reduced width of pizzeria.jpg to 1440px
-   Created mover-pizza.png to make smaller image for moving pizza Used gulp imagemin for pizza.png and mover-pizza.png and and imagemin-jpeg-recompress for pizzeria.jpg
+   Created mover-pizza.png to make smaller image for moving pizza and changed mover pizza with in main.js to match Used gulp imagemin for pizza.png and mover-pizza.png and and imagemin-jpeg-recompress for pizzeria.jpg

+6) Adjusted CSS
+   Removed size from .mover -- set in main.js Concatenated style.css and bootstrap and then removed unneeded css with gulp-uncss